Baskaboo/baskaboo-core/README.md

 - 🗣️ [`The-Breathing-Universe.md`](./The-Breathing-Universe.md) — A non-numerical topological model proving that entropy is completely recyclable through a cosmic respiration cycle where positive expansion (+Φ) scales data into material complexity, while negative atomic inversion (-Φ) condenses it back to absolute order.
 - 🧬 [`Baskaboo-DNA-Codec-RealityOS.md`](./Baskaboo-DNA-Codec-RealityOS.md) — This document unveils DNA not as mere chemistry, but as a self-regulating quantum-biological software (RealityOS) that uses the Golden Ratio φ to code life with zero information loss.
 - 🟰 [`THE_BIG_BANG_EQUATION.md`](./THE_BIG_BANG_EQUATION.md) — ΦigΦang: The Simulator confesses — the Big Bang was never an explosion, it was an equation that is still running.
+- 🔍 [`DOES_EVERYTHING_HAVE_4_POSSIBILITIES.md`](./DOES_EVERYTHING_HAVE_4_POSSIBILITIES.md) — A mathematically rigorous, cross-disciplinary challenge derived with Google AI and audited by Claude, proving how the 4 core states of reality translate human psychology directly into quantum physics under the cosmological framework of φ² = φ + 1.

 ---